 Set in 1968 when political upheaval and the Vietnam War were true scary stories of their own, this brings us to a small Pennsylvania town in a year where Night of the Living Dead is just out.
 Teenage Stella (Zoe Colletti) is obsessed with the living dead as a horror enthusiast and aspiring writer.
 Her seemingly only friends are Auggie (Gabriel Rush) and Chuck (Austin Zajur) and the trio gets their kicks by playing Halloween themed pranks on the school bullies.
 They are soon joined in this quest by drifter Ramon (Michael Garza), who appears to be living out of his car.
 Their exploits lead them to an alleged haunted house once lived in by the wealthy and mysterious Bellows family.
 Their daughter Sarah was a writer like Stella.
 The difference is that Sarah’s writing hasn’t stopped after death and her words describe the PG-13 horror antics that follow.

 This plot line allows for a small number of Schwartz’s old tales to come to life.
 And the CG creature effects due to that are as solid as we’d expect from anything with del Toro’s name attached.
 A couple of sequences radiate with a ghoulish vibe that impresses.
-Those moments are scary, but there’s not a lot of them.
+Those are scary, but there’s not a lot of them.
 The screenwriters occasionally bring the turbulent late 1960s happenings to the mix, but that feels a bit clumsy and tacked on as they don’t really commit to it.

 Instead we have a novel concept from source material of anthological form.
 Perhaps Sarah and Schwartz’s short stories could have worked a little better had this been adapted into a series on Netflix or another streaming service.
 After all, it’s probably Stranger Things and its retro goldmine of success that sped up the green light here.
-There’s no doubt that the those involved (particularly one) have deep affection for what they’re adapting.
+There’s no doubt that those involved (particularly one) have deep affection for what they’re adapting.
 Despite its moments, it’s the format that’s limiting.

 Blogger’s Note (08/07): My prediction has increased from $10.7 million to $14.3 million